google-research/deduplicate-text-datasets/README.md

 - /cache/dups_$DATASET_A-B
 - /cache/sizes_$DATASET_A-B

-Each `dups` file is a list of u64 pointers into the dataset that corresponds to sequences repeated multiple times.
+Each `dups` file is a list of pointers into the dataset that corresponds to sequences repeated multiple times.
 Each file has the duplicates that correspond to items A through B in the suffix array.
 There should be 28,464 total entries when added up across all of these files.
 The duplicates are all clustered together, so all duplicates of the same string should appear sequentiallyp.

-Each `sizes` file says how large the cluster sizes are, again as a u64.
+Each `sizes` file says how large the cluster sizes are.
 This is typicall a small number.

+All pointers are the same size, but the size of the pointers depends on the size of the dataset.
+We use the smallest pointer size that coud address the entire dataset.
+For the LM1B test set, this is a 32-bit pointer.
+For the training set it would be a 40-bit pointer.
+For larger documents it might be 48 bits.
+This helps save memory on disk.

 The above explanation might be confusing.
 Let's see an example.
 Let's fine the first duplicate in the dataset:
 ```
 $ xxd /tmp/cache/sizes_lm1b.test_0-5444411 | head -n 1
-00000000: 0200 0000 0000 0000 0200 0000 0000 0000  ................
+00000000: 0200 0000 0200 0000 0200 0000 0200 0000  ...............
 $ xxd /tmp/cache/dups_lm1b.test_0-5444411 | head -n 1
-00000000: a429 7000 0000 0000 a9a8 5f00 0000 0000  .)p......._.....
+00000000: a429 7000 a9a8 5f00 eac3 bc00 3e41 6402  .)p..._.....>Ad.
 ```

+Recall these pointers are 32-bit pointers.
+You can determine this by checking the ratio in size between /tmp/data/lm1b.test and /tmp/data/lm1b.test.table.bin.
-then this is telling me that the first cluster of duplicates is of size 2, and starts at location 0x7029a4 in the data file, with the second occurrence at location 0x5fa8a9.
+So this says that the first cluster of duplicates is of size 2, and starts at location 0x7029a4 in the data file, with the second occurrence at location 0x5fa8a9.
 To confirm this, you can run
 ```
 $ python3